andym5780/test-repo/README.md

 Hello I am Andy.

-I am trying to learn how to use GetHub for a class.
+I am trying to learn how to use GitHub for a class.